-- If we are always focussing on the future or what’s next, we are being robbed of the truth of today.
+- If we are always focusing on the future or what’s next, we are being robbed of the truth of today.
 That message is telling us to ignore what’s real today and just look to the future for healing and goodness.
 All the good stuff seems to be somewhere else and the awkward, uncomfortable and painful are dismissed.

 - Pain and brokenness isn’t a bad thing that needs to be ignored or swept under the carpet.

 If we look at some of the strong influential voices right now they have all stood up and bravely spoken out about their truth, their pain and their brokenness.

 Brene Brown, Glennon Melton Doyle, Jen Hatmaker, Diana Butler Bass, Anne Lamont, Lisa Gungor, Jaime Wright (just to name a few).
 This is something I’ve done in my book.
 I did my best to weave my own story throughout the stories of countless women that I interviewed across the globe.
 It’s a work that I’m super excited to share although I am fully anticipating a vulnerability hangover.
 But guess what?
 That’s okay and I won’t be alone.

 I was talking to someone the other day about the book, and I said that I feel like it’s going to be another opportunity for people to EXHALE.
 I, on the other hand, will be holding my breath until I hear from some of you who read it 🙂

 Consider some of the recent popular shows on TV: The Handmaid’s Tale.